Flag of Romania: Naval ships

 The ensign of auxiliary Navy ships was made of an "ordinary canvas, rectangular and blue.
 In the upper corner on the side where it attaches to the cord, it has imprinted on both sides the colors white and light blue, in two horizontal stripes, the white one above.
 To the middle of the white area, on both sides, is affixed the coat of arms of the Romanian People’s Republic, in natural colors".
 This ensign's proportions were indicated in the annex.
 It was 0.6 times as wide as it was long: the upper left part of the standard was similar in proportion to the basic elements of the battleship standard, while its dimensions were 0.5 of the flag's length and 0.3 of its width.

 Navy and Coast Guard vessels had a masthead pennant made of an “ordinary rectangular canvas, red for Navy battleships, blue for auxiliary Navy ships and green for Coast Guard ships [the width is 0.6 of the length].
 At the edge near the cord, the colors white and light blue are imprinted on both sides, in two horizontal stripes, for Navy ships and white and light green on Coast Guard ships [in proportions of 2/3 and 1/3 respectively; this area’s length is 0.075 that of the pennant’s length].
 In both cases white shall be above.
 The coat of arms of the Romanian People’s Republic, in natural colors is affixed to the middle of the white area on both sides [with a height 1/3 of the pennant’s width and located 1/4 and 1/6 of this width away from the edges of the white area].
 At the other end, the pennant is cut in the form of a sharp angle pointing inward [the cut was 1.2 times as deep as the length of the white and colored area near the cord].
-The ships’ pennany is provided with a cord and a mechanism for being raised on a tall mast”.
+The ships’ pennant is provided with a cord and a mechanism for being raised on a tall mast”.
 The proportions of the pennant's component elements were indicated in the annex, with the actual dimensions remaining to be decided by the Armed Forces Ministry and the Interior Ministry.